For internally transferring (changing your major) or adding a simultaneous major

 Letters of recommendation are not necessary and will not be reviewed as part of any application.

-Upload a Portfolio (applicants to Studio Art and Visual Art Studies).
+Upload a Portfolio (applicants to Studio Art and Art Education).

 See Preparing your Portfolio for requirements and suggestions.

 Upload a Writing Sample (applicants to Art History).